 Basic principles and mechanisms of database modules in Kora.

-We adhere to the concept that the best way to write queries for SQL databases is to use the SQL language.
-Other tools often have limitations on using specific functions of a particular database, or a complex program language for building queries that requires a separate understanding.
+We think that the best way to communicate with a SQL database is to communicate in its native SQL language.
+Other tools often have limitations on using specific functions of a particular database, or a complex program language for building queries that requires additional and considerable time to learn and master, carries a lot of non-obviousness and potential errors on the part of the developer, and also sometimes has low performance.

 Entity